Northern States Power Company: History

 While the bulk of the company's territory has always been in Minnesota, it has some territory in and around the larger towns in North Dakota (Minot, Grand Forks, and Fargo) as well as southeastern South Dakota (Sioux Falls area).
 Its territory also extends east across Wisconsin and into the upper peninsula of Michigan, but due to state regulations requiring local ownership of all utilities, this portion of the territory is operated as a separate subsidiary: Northern States Power-Wisconsin.

 To power this vast territory, the company built numerous power plants, many of which have long since been retired and decommissioned.
-Some capacity was extended withtransmission lines and substations.
+Some capacity was extended with transmission lines and substations.
 The currently operational nuclear power plants are Prairie Island (1974), and Monticello Nuclear Generating Plant (1971).
 Sherburne County Generating Station (Sherco) and Allen S. King in Bayport are the last to be fueled by coal.
 Three other coal-fired plants, Riverside, High Bridge, and Black Dog, have been retrofitted to run on natural gas.

 By 1986, the company had grown to be included among the S&P 500 list of 500 of the largest companies in the United States.
 By that time it had accumulated nearly $1.2 billion in long-term debt.
 NSP served the agriculturally based region of its headquarters state of Minnesota, and also the neighboring states of North Dakota and South Dakota to the west.
 These territories were served through its subsidiary, NSP-Minnesota.